Real Leadership in Under a Minute

-After many years of successfully transitioning leaders, we know what every one of them needs.
+After many years of successfully onboarding leaders, we know what every one of them needs.
 More importantly, we make sure they receive it.

 – Successfully Transitioning to New Leadership Roles, Keller and Meaney, McKinsey 2018